 Philosophy and Guiding Principles

 EthnoEquity is not in the business of 'extracting' data from the people who we expect to answer our questions and participate in our research.
 Rather, we strive to practice our craft in ways that do not undermine the knowledge and authority of research participants.
-Our well honed reflexive skills are instrumental in helping us to do this.
-These skills heighten our awareness of the impact that our presence has on the research context.
-This, along with our expertise in sense-making, is part of the invaluable toolkit that we use to manage researcher biases and its distorting effects on what emerges as facts, findings, and evidence.
-Analysis and reports of what we hear, observe, and document, are therefore less likely to be skewed through our own cultural lenses.
-This is critical for objectivity and integrity in research.
+Our reflexive skills, honed through academic training and extensive applied research, are instrumental in helping us to do this.
+Together with our expertise in sense-making, this is part of the toolkit that we use to manage researcher bias and its distorting effects on facts, findings, and evidence.
+Our analysis and reporting is thus less likely to be skewed through our own cultural prejudices and assumptions.
+This is critical for integrity in research.

 Impetus for EthnoEquity